 - Is the project important to the community as a whole?
 Does it support the Master Plan, or the Vision outlined in the Master Plan?

 - Is the scale of the project appropriate to the two-day time format of the Plan NH Community Design Charrette program?

 - Does the project present unique or interesting planning needs or issues that would help the community achieve the intentional outcomes listed above?

 - Does the applicant town or group have other means of obtaining the services provided by Plan NH’s Charrette Program?

 - Is there support by town leaders and decision-makers?
 (Note: without this, the project cannot be accepted)

 The application process is free.
 Communities endorsed by Plan NH for a two-day Community Design Charrette will be asked to provide a minimum of $5000.00 in contribution to Plan NH on or before the date of the event.

-Larger or more complex projects may warrant alternative charrette approaches.
+Larger or more complex projects may warrant alternative charrette approaches, with fees adjusted accordingly.
 Plan NH welcomes the opportunity to discuss such needs or possibilities with community representatives.

 For any charrette, , Plan NH recommends that private sponsors be found to underwrite the contribution for the Community Charrette so that the money does not need to all be drawn from general municipal funds.